jrepifano/mortality-tool/README_anonymous.md

 ## Web App

-All of this information is rolled into a pretty robust web app designed by [Stephen Glass](https://github.com/sglass520).
-We decided on a web app due to its accessibility.
+All of this information is rolled into a pretty robust web app designed by We decided on a web app due to its accessibility.
 The app is designed to be used by ICU clinicians when evaluating a patient to determine care.
 The below images show the UI for input/output as well as all the data we collect as feedback